okikiolumide/dareyio-pbl/Project10.md

                 #comment out this line
                 #include /etc/nginx/sites-enabled/*;

- e.
-Restart Nginx and make sure the service is up and running
+  - Restart Nginx and make sure the service is up and running

                 sudo systemctl restart nginx